 - Computers; office supplies

 - Funding for meals/snacks should be kept to a minimum

-- Attach statements of support from Department/Program Head and Campus Chancellor/College Dean and at least one targeted community collaborator.
+Attach statements of support from Department/Program Head and Campus Chancellor/College Dean including for protected time and from at least one targeted community collaborator.

-- Qualifications and clarity of the Fellow’s role
+- Qualifications of the Fellow and clarity of the Fellow’s role

 - Clarity, rigor, and feasibility of the work plan, including the evaluation component

 - Support from the administrative and academic units